Bradford J. Salamon: Art career

 In 2017, he began painting a series of everyday objects.
 These objects range from cheeseburgers to sunflower seeds, and place settings to rolls of toilet paper.
 About this time, Salamon began a series of sculptures using various mediums including concrete, liquid nails and other industrial materials.

 In 2016, he curated a show called "Future Recollection" at Jamie Brooks Fine Art in Costa Mesa, CA. Artists in the show included Don Bachardy, Rebecca Campbell, Ray Turner (artist), and William Wray.
 In January 2019, Salamon curated a show entitled "Kitsch-In-Sync: Art and Its Opposite" at Coastline College Art Gallery in Newport Beach, CA. This show featured 47 artists, including Mark Ryden, Mark Kostabi and Kim Abeles.

 In 2013, he had his first solo museum show, at the Lancaster Museum of Art, featuring his vintage object paintings.
 In 2014, Salamon was included in a group show at the Bakersfield Museum of Art (a 30-year survey of portraiture).
 In 2015, Salamon had a solo show at the Bakersfield Museum of Art highlighting his vintage objects.
 In 2016, he was the youngest artist in a group show titled "In the Land of Sunshine," which spanned nearly 200 years of California art at the Pasadena Museum of California Art.
 In 2017, he had two solo museum exhibitions at the Hilbert Museum of California Art at Chapman University; and he was spotlighted in a 30 year survey of his work at the California Heritage Museum in Santa Monica, CA.

 Salamon's work has recently been in auctions at the Crocker Art Museum in Sacramento, CA, the Laguna Art Museum in Laguna Beach, CA, the Catalina Island Museum in Avalon, CA (where his work set a new auction record) and auction houses including John Moran Auctioneers in Monrovia, CA. Also in 2019 was part of a group exhibit titled "Los Angeles Scene Paintings" at the Hilbert Museum of California Art in Orange, CA.

-Salamon’s work is represented by Sue Greenwood Fine Art in Laguna Beach, CA, Sullivan Goss in Santa Barbara, CA, Giacobbe-Fritz Fine Art in Santa Fe, NM, and Vault Gallery in Cambria, CA.
+Salamon’s work is represented by Billis Williams Gallery Los Angeles, Sue Greenwood Fine Art in Laguna Beach, CA, Sullivan Goss in Santa Barbara, CA, Giacobbe-Fritz Fine Art in Santa Fe, NM, and Vault Gallery in Cambria, CA.

 Education

-Bradford graduated summa cum laude with a Bachelor of Art Degree from California State University, Los Angeles.
+Salamon graduated from Edison High School in Huntington Beach, California, in 1981.
+He holds an Associate of Arts Degree from Orange Coast College, Costa Mesa California, and an Associate Degree for Transfer from Pasadena City College.
+He graduated summa cum laude with a Bachelor of Arts Degree from California State University, Los Angeles.